Melechesh

 Melechesh is an ethnically Assyrian black metal band that originated in Jerusalem and is currently based in Amsterdam.
 Ashmedi started the band as a solo project in 1993.
 In the following year, guitarist Moloch and drummer Lord Curse were added to the line-up.
 The band's goal was to create a type of black metal incorporating extensive Middle Eastern influences mainly based on Assyrian (Mesopotamian) and occult themes (both musically and lyrically); the band invented the title "Mesopotamian metal" or "Sumerian Black Thrashing Metal" to best describe their type of metal.
 They are sometimes referred to as oriental metal.

+Background

 Name etymology and pronunciation

 The name Melechesh consists of two words of Hebrew and Aramaic origins: melech (meaning king; מֶלֶךְ, ܡܲܠܟܵܐ) and esh (meaning fire; אֵשׁ); hence, king of fire or fiery king.
 The portmanteau was originated by the band.

 The digraph ch is pronounced similarly to the Scottish ch, as in the word loch, or the Greek letter Χ. The Modern Hebrew realization of it is the voiceless uvular fricative (/χ/).
 See Modern Hebrew phonology and Aramaic phonology.
 In English, an accepted and common pronunciation is me-lek-ESH (/ˌmɛləkˈɛʃ/).

 Geographical origins

-The band started their career in Jerusalem (and Bethlehem), where most Israeli Assyrians and many Israeli Armenians live today, and operated from there between 1993–1998; however, they have resided mainly in Amsterdam since 1998 for several personal, professional and demographic reasons.
+The band started their career in Jerusalem (and Bethlehem), where most Palestinian Assyrians and many Palestinian Armenians live today, and operated from there between 1993–1998; however, they have resided mainly in Amsterdam since 1998 for several personal, professional and demographic reasons.